nagasudhirpulla/taming_python/blog/skills/flask_jinja_template_inheritance.md

 ```

 ### Chile Template
+* Child templates can fill the base template blocks with content.
+For example, in the child template `home.html.j2` using `{% block content %}{% endblock %}` , the child template is filling the block named "content" with its own HTML or jinja content.
 * While overwriting the parent block contents, Child templates can retain the base template block content and add extra HTML before or after it using `{{ super ()}}` .
 If the base block is not overwritten, the base block content will be rendered in the child template.